 I opened the book.
 There was something scribbled on the first page.

 Even in the dim light, I could make out her tidy and flowery handwriting:

 I will miss you…

-A smile spread through my face.
+A warm smile spread through my face.
 I touched the place where she had written those words.
-There was a strange sensation of calmness inside me now.
+I felt calm now.
+And much better.

 I shut the book and kept it beside my pillow.
 She won't vanish after at all.

-I have no idea where Disha is today (I have changed her name here for reasons of anonymity) and I do not know that if she even remembers me.
+(I have no idea where Disha is today (I have changed her name here for reasons of anonymity) and I do not know that if she even remembers me.
 But I certainly do remember her.
-And very distinctly at that.
-The motivation for writing this story down came from this song.
+And very distinctly.
+The motivation for writing this story, however, came from this song.
 It is a French song from an animated film and I do not understand a word of it.
 But for some reason, it reminds me of my first crush.
-I thus dedicate this song to her.
+And I like recalling that time.
+It was a good phase. :) )